Calgary Flames Foundation

 About Calgary Flames Foundation:

-Founded in 1983, Calgary Flames Foundation (CFF) is the fundraising arm of the Calgary Flames hockey club.
-It raises money to support initiatives and charities in Southern Alberta that focus on education, health and wellness, and grassroots sports.
+Founded in 1983, Calgary Flames Foundation (CFF) is the charitable arm of the Calgary Flames NHL hockey team.
+The charity states it raises funds to improve the lives of Southern Albertans.
+Its programs focus on health and wellness, amateur sports, inclusion, and education.
+The charity spent $5.0m on its programs and grants in F2023.

 My anchor